SAP/spartacus-docs/_pages/install/integrations/cds-integration.md

 To enable Context-Driven Services in Spartacus, you need to configure both the Commerce Cloud back end, and the Spartacus front end.

-### Configuring the Back End for Context-Driven Services

-The following steps describe how to add custom headers to your CORS settings, as well as how to define a consent template that allows events to be sent.

-1. Add the `x-profile-tag-debug` and `x-consent-reference` custom headers to `corsfilter.commercewebservices.allowedHeaders`.

-    If you are using the Assisted Service Module, add these custom headers to `corsfilter.assistedservicewebservices.allowedHeaders` as well.

-    **Note:** The `corsfilter.commercewebservices.allowedHeaders` setting is for SAP Commerce Cloud version 2005 or newer.
-For SAP Commerce Cloud version 1905 or older, use `corsfilter.ycommercewebservices.allowedHeaders` instead.

-    For more information, see [Configuring CORS]({{ site.baseurl }}/installing-sap-commerce-cloud/#configuring-cors).

-2. Define a consent template with an ID of `PROFILE`, which will allow events to be sent.

-    You can define the consent template by importing the following ImpEx:

-    ```sql
-    $lang=en
-    INSERT_UPDATE ConsentTemplate;id[unique=true];name[lang=$lang];description[lang=$lang];version[unique=true];baseSite(uid)[unique=true,    default=electronics-spa];exposed
-    ;PROFILE;"Allow SAP Commerce Cloud, Context-Driven Services tracking";"We would like to store your browsing behavior so that our website can dynamically present you with a personalized browsing experience and our customer support agents can provide you with contextual customer support.";1;;true
-    ```

 ### Configuring Spartacus for Context-Driven Services

 If you are using Spartacus 3.2 or newer, you can install and configure the Context-Driven Services integration using Spartacus schematics.
 If you are using an older version of Spartacus, see [Configuring Spartacus for Context-Driven Services](https://sap.github.io/spartacus-docs/2.x/cds-integration/#configuring-spartacus-for-context-driven-services) in our archived documentation.